charlesclz03/flowforge/DOCS/design/MOBILE_DESIGN_IMPLEMENTATION.md

 ### ✅ Screenshot 006 - Setup Your Session

-- Back button + FlowForge logo header
+- Back button + Freestyla logo header
 - "Setup Your Session" title
 - "Configure settings and choose your beat" subtitle
 - Difficulty slider with purple styling